work-ed-cyber/Intro-to-Pen-Testing/README.md

 <h4><ins>Real-world example:</ins></h4>
 <ul>
-<li>In 2016, a 10-year-old Finnish boy named Jani discovered a vulnerability in Instagram allowing him to delete any comment.
+<li>In 2016, a 10-year-old Finnish boy named Jani discovered a vulnerability in Instagram that allowed him to delete any comment.
 He reported this via Facebook's bug bounty program and earned $10,000 for his finding.</li>

 </ul>